Dorzolamide Hydrochloride (dor-ZOLE-a-mide hye-droe-KLOR-ide), Timolol Maleate (TIM-oh-lol MAL-ee-ate)

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to dorzolamide or timolol, or to sulfa drugs or beta-blockers (such as asthma or blood pressure medicines).
-You should not use this medicine if you have asthma or chronic obstructive pulmonary disease (COPD), heart failure, slow heartbeat, or certain heart rhythm problems.
+Do not use this medicine if you have had an allergic reaction to dorzolamide or timolol, or to sulfa drugs or beta blockers.
+Do not use this medicine if you have asthma or COPD, heart failure, slow heartbeat, or certain heart rhythm problems.